 - “You look/sound … ”

-Responding with empathy communicates to your child that you hear and understand him or her.
+Responding with empathy communicates to your child that you hear and understand them.
 When children feel heard, they’re more willing to listen and more open to understanding and identifying with another person’s perspective.

 Solve problems together

-- Listen and validate — Listen empathetically and respond to your child's thoughts and experiences with validation.
-Encourage your child to tell his or her story.
+- Listen and validate.
+Listen empathetically and respond to your child's thoughts and experiences with validation.
+Encourage your child to tell their story.
 (For example, “Hey buddy, tell me what happened.”)
-Then reflect back what the child said or paraphrase with something like “It sounds like you're ________.”
+Then, reflect back on what the child said or paraphrase with something like “It sounds like you're ________.”

-- Help your child label emotions — It’s important that you allow your child to label his or her own feelings, instead of dictating how to feel.
+- Help your child label emotions.
+It’s important that you allow your child to label their own feelings, instead of dictating how to feel.
 Listen in a way that shows you’re paying attention and taking your child seriously, and don't dismiss any emotions as silly or unimportant.

-- Set limits while problem-solving — Set a limit on the behavior or choice your child expresses while acknowledging his or her emotions.
-For example, say, “It's OK to feel/want ________, but it's not OK to do ________.”
-Once the limit has been set, ask your child what he or she wanted or needed, then brainstorm together a few different ways to resolve the situation that are both safe and respectful.
-Help your child evaluate those ideas based on your family's values and then let him or her choose what to do to fix the problem, try again or try the next time the problem occurs.
+- Set limits while problem-solving.
+Set a limit on the behavior or choice your child expresses while acknowledging their emotions.
+For example, say, “It's okay to feel/want ________, but it's not okay to do ________.”
+Once the limit has been set, ask your child what they wanted or needed, then brainstorm together a few different ways to resolve the situation that are both safe and respectful.
+Help your child evaluate those ideas based on your family's values and then let them choose what to do to fix the problem, try again or try the next time the problem occurs.